Thanks to your support, since January 2020 we have provided the following medical equipment:

 · Welch Allyn GS 777 Elite Wall Unit LED Coaxial

 With your continuing support we are raising funds towards further equipment purchases.
 Our major project is a microscope microsuction unit and more hydraulic couches.

 In January 2018, with funding from T Balfe Construction, the Co-op Local Community Fund and our own resources, we purchased 178 new Home blood pressure monitors, which provide blood pressure readings and can identify atrial fibrillation.
-In the 18 months of usage, these monitors have been used to test 1,800 patients and have been used to treat 140 patients with hypertension and have identified 47 patients with undiagnosed atrial fibrillation who are now receiving treatment to reduce the risks from this condition.
+In the 24 months to 31 December 2019, these monitors have been used to test 3,400 patients and have been used to treat 328 patients with hypertension and have identified 82 patients with undiagnosed atrial fibrillation who are now receiving treatment to reduce the risks from this condition.
 In 2020 a further 17 patients were identified with undiagnosed atrial fibrillation making a total of 97 patients at risk .

 Our 2019 Grand Draw was drawn in December 2019 and raised £2,247 towards our purchase of ENT microscope micro suction equipment to facilitate ear cleaning in South Kesteven.
 The equipment will be based at the Ancaster surgery and will service the 9,400 patients of the practice and the 47,000 patients of neighbouring medical practices.

 Thanks go to donors of our 28 prizes – Ancaster Butchers, Assura plc, the Caythorpe & Ancaster doctors, MediUK, Microlife AG, , the Stag Barkston, Mrs J Mayall, Bridget Skanski, Toni Watts, Mr P Youell, and the Edwards, England, Hutton and Surfleet families.